IfeBusola263/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute give execute permission to owner 6-multipile_permissions adds execute permission to u&g and read to o 7-everybody adds adds execution permssion for all users
+5-execute give execute permission to owner 6-multipile_permissions adds execute permission to u&g and read to o 7-everybody adds adds execution permssion for all users 8-James_Bond sets u&g to not permission, but all permission to o